What is a Memecoin? Understanding the Extreme Risks

 The Extreme Risks of Memecoins

-2. Pump and Dump Schemes
+How a Pump and Dump Works

 - The creators buy a large amount of the token at a very low price.